 I always recommend a good deposit (5-10% or more) be obtained to protect you (Assignor) from the Assignee backing out of the Agreement (just like a resale).
 You would also have the right to sue the Assignee for damages - the extra costs incurred by you now you have to close with the Builder.
 We strive to avoid this happening thru disclosure and fairness in our dealings with BOTH parties to the Agreement.

 Are Assignment investments risky?

 All investments have risks.

-Real estate investments are less risky then most other investments because you are not trying to time when you will sell - you have choices.
+Real estate investments are less risky than many other investments because you have more choices than just selling.
 If the market has been good since you placed your deposit money, you can assign and take your profits.
 If the market has not been good, you can move in or rent it out and sell later if you wish.
-Time and market growth are the two major factors determining your profit, See my exclusive report that shows how these play out - Condo Investment Plan - Flip or Hold.
+Time and market growth are the two major factors determining your profit.

-If you get a condo market growth of 5% (low vs the forecasts) and you assign after 3-4 yrs you will have a gross value appreciation of 15 - 20%.
-The costs are around 7% (of the new selling price) so you net 8 - 13% on the original purchase price and you only invested the deposit (10-20% of the purchase price).
-So using a $300K condo as an example, you could have a net profit of from $24,000 - $39,000.
-This produces a very high ROI as a % of the deposit. (in this example $30 - $60K) of from a low of 40% (60/24) to a high of 130%(39/30).
+If you get a condo market growth of say, 3% (new condos appreciate slower than resales) and you assign after 3-4 yrs, you will have a gross value appreciation of 9-12%.
+The closing costs are around 8% (of the new selling price) so you net 4% on the original purchase price and you only invested the deposit (10-20% of the purchase price).
+So, using a $300K condo as an example, you could have a net profit of from $12,000.
 You never need a mortgage, you don't have to be a landlord and you don't have to fix-up.